hjdhjd/homebridge-myq/README.md

 ```

 ### Advanced Configuration (Optional)
 This step is not required.
-HomeBridge with API 2.0 can handle configurations in the HomeKit app.
+The defaults should work well for almost everyone.
 ```
 "platforms": [{
     "platform": "MyQ2",